Flexible Tuition Program

 We strive to make a PDS education an affordable and achievable goal for every student who becomes enrolled.
 Families who cannot afford the full cost of tuition are encouraged to apply for our flexible tuition program.
 Before starting the application process, please note:

-● Parents of students at all grade levels (Pre-K through 12th) can apply, however international students are not eligible for flexible tuition.
+● Parents of students at all grade levels (Pre-K through Grade 12) can apply, however international students are not eligible for flexible tuition.

 ● Flexible tuition applications and awards are only determined after a student has completed the admissions process.
 A family’s financial need in no way affects a student’s acceptance by the school.

 ● PDS does not require repayment of flexible tuition awards; however, recipients must reapply annually.
 In most cases, an award will remain at the same level relative to tuition costs.

 ● The maximum amount of aid available to a family that demonstrates significant need is 75% of the overall cost for tuition.